data-gymnasia/courses/content/intro-statistics/content.md

 ---
 > id: step-MLE-consistency-solution

-*Solution*.
-We've seen that the plug-in variance estimator is the maximum likelihood estimator for variance.
+*Solution.* We've seen that the plug-in variance estimator is the maximum likelihood estimator for variance.
 Therefore, it converges to $\sigma^2$ by MLE consistency.

 [Continue](btn:next)